 Disease

-This plant isn't prone to disease but root rot may develop in overly wet conditions.
-Water at the base of each plant in the morning and allow the soil to dry out between waterings.
-Provide good airflow in your greenhouse and space containers so sunlight can penetrate to the soil level of each plant.
+This plant isn't prone to disease but watch for signs of fusarium wilt and pythium rot.
+Implement preventative measures in your commercial greenhouse, including watering at the base of each plant in the morning, allowing the soil to dry between waterings, providing good airflow, sanitizing tools, equipment, and surfaces, and spacing plants so sunlight and air can penetrate to the soil level of each container.

 Planting Oregano Greek Liners